The use of coconut oil for dogs has become increasingly popular, which in light of anything that seems like a fad begs the question:

 But aside from the potential long term effects, one notable example you can observe on a daily basis due to the disease fighting agents in coconut oil, is a reduction in your dog’s bad breath or even the absence of it.

 No more stinky dog breath!

 So if your dog loves to give you lots of kisses, having less bacteria in the mouth is a plus.

 While older dogs may not “roll over” or do all the tricks they once did in their youth, the use of coconut oil for dogs can help them stay mentally sharp as they age and prevent the onset of canine cognitive dysfunction (CCD), a form of dementia in dogs.

 CCD is characterized by an amyloid protein build up that results in lesions on the brain of older dogs.

 The MCTs (medium-chain triglycerides) in coconut oil are known to improve brain energy metabolism and decrease this protein build up through daily ingestion.

-Coconut Oil For Dogs = Gorgeous Skin and Coat
+Coconut Oil For Dogs Itchy Skin

 - Flea bite allergies